Buying Property in Brazil: Everything Expats Need to Know

 Buying real estate in Brazil serves as a qualifying investment for the Brazil Investor Visa (VIPER), designed to boost the country’s economy and stimulate growth through foreign investment.

-After four years of residency — or three years with the 1 million property investment options — foreigners are eligible to obtain Brazilian citizenship and a Brazilian passport.
+After four years of permanent residency, or three years (with the BRL 1 million property investment option), foreigners are eligible to obtain Brazilian citizenship and a Brazilian passport.

 How Can Global Citizen Solutions Help You?